 IRT platforms can manage patient interactions and drug supplies during clinical trials and perform a range of functions for sponsors, drug depots and investigative sites.
-IRT systems offer much greater visibility to inventory levels, often integrating to a warehouse return systems.
-Often they will also include a supply forecaster which can predict patient enrolement and clinical supply consumption.
+IRT systems offer much greater visibility to inventory levels, often integrating to warehouse return systems.
+Often they will also include a supply forecaster which can predict patient enrolment and clinical supply consumption.

 Automating CMC (Chemistry, Manufacturing, and Control) processes

 Sharp has been involved for many years in using digital data to help automate CMC processes in clinical trials.
-In particular, Sharp has seen benefits from its investment in 2D barcoding, IRT (Interactive Response Technology) and serialisation.
+In particular, Sharp has seen benefits from its investment in 2D barcoding, IRT (Interactive Response Technology) and serialization.
 These benefits include:

 - Increased efficiency in the production area

 - The speed by which information can be retrieved electronically on a specific bottle, carton or box is multiple times faster than finding it manually